What is a Premium Domain Name?

 Length

-“The shorter the name, the better” is the rule of thumb governing domain names.
+“The shorter the name, the better” is the rule of thumb when it comes to domain names.
 Most two or three-letter domains are considered premium because they’re easy to imprint on customers’ minds.

 These short names are also usually abbreviations adopted by various companies, so there’s intense competition for them.